Aliases for CFL2 Gene

 GeneCards Summary for CFL2 Gene

-CFL2 (Cofilin 2 (Muscle)) is a Protein Coding gene.
-Diseases associated with CFL2 include cfl2-related nemaline myopathy and nemaline myopathy 7, autosomal recessive.
-Among its related pathways are Regulation of actin cytoskeleton and Regulation of actin cytoskeleton.
+CFL2 (Cofilin 2) is a Protein Coding gene.
+Diseases associated with CFL2 include Nemaline Myopathy 7, Autosomal Recessive and Typical Congenital Nemaline Myopathy.
+Among its related pathways are Development Slit-Robo signaling and Aquaporin-mediated transport.
 GO annotations related to this gene include actin binding.
-An important paralog of this gene is DSTN.
+An important paralog of this gene is CFL1.

 UniProtKB/Swiss-Prot for CFL2 Gene

 Controls reversibly actin polymerization and depolymerization in a pH-sensitive manner.
+Its F-actin depolymerization activity is regulated by association with CSPR3 (PubMed:19752190).
 It has the ability to bind G- and F-actin in a 1:1 ratio of cofilin to actin.
-It is the major component of intranuclear and cytoplasmic actin rods (By similarity).
+It is the major component of intranuclear and cytoplasmic actin rods.
+Required for muscle maintenance.
+May play a role during the exchange of alpha-actin forms during the early postnatal remodeling of the sarcomere (By similarity).